Textadept 12.6 Manual

 Cycle to the next buffer via Ctrl+Tab or Ctrl+PgDn on Windows and Linux/BSD, ^⇥ or ⌘⇟on macOS, and M-PgDn in the terminal version.
 Cycle to the previous buffer via Ctrl+Shift+Tab or Ctrl+PgUp, ^⇧⇥ or ⌘⇞, and M-PgUp.

-The tab bar is also accessible in the form of a searchable dialog via Ctrl+B on Windows and Linux/BSD, ⌘B on macOS, and ^B in the terminal version.
+Textadept’s tabs are also accessible in the form of a searchable dialog via Ctrl+B on Windows and Linux/BSD, ⌘B on macOS, and ^B in the terminal version.
 (Despite the fact that the terminal version does not have a tab bar, it does have this dialog.)
 The dialog displays a list of currently open buffers.
 Typing part of any filename filters the list, with spaces being wildcards.
 The arrow keys move the selection up and down.
 Pressing Enter, selecting OK, or double-clicking on a buffer switches to it.
-(The terminal requires pressing Enter.)
+(The terminal version requires pressing Enter.)
 This feature is particularly useful when many files are open, and navigating through the tab bar is tedious.

-By default, the list shows more recently used buffers towards the top.
-You can configure the list to show buffers in the same order as the tab bar (the most recently opened buffers are shown towards the bottom) by changing the ui.buffer_list_zorder.
+The dialog shows more recently used buffers towards the top.
+You can change the dialog show buffers in left-to-right tab order by setting ui.buffer_list_zorder.
 For example, in your ~/.textadept/init.lua:

 ui.buffer_list_zorder = false